 Welcome everyone excited about Artificial Life!!

-The submissions will be opened for this competition from September 12, 2019.
+The submissions are now open!
 The cash prize is USD1000, with the support of AI company Cross Compass Ltd.

 The problem of identifying living systems from non-living one is a difficult question, which research fields such as artificial life or origins of life have been trying to address for decades or more.
 One can probably tell by sight that a walking line of ants is made of living things, while a flowing river is not.
 Can a computer tell apart living from non-living things as well as we can?
 The question is not settled in theory, but we had the idea of trying to settle it in practice.

 We (Lana Sinapayen and Olaf Witkowski) are organizing a *Fake Life Recognition Contest* (supported by Cross Compass Ltd., and co-organized by Cross Labs and ELSI).
 The competition has just been announced at the ALIFE 2019 conference, in Newcastle, UK.
 Concretely, a list of unlabeled datasets are made available online.
 Some are time series of real living systems, and some are generated by non-living systems.
 Participants can test their algorithms on these public datasets, but their algorithms will be judged based on unreleased datasets.
 Along with a working algorithm, each participant is required to submit a description of the underlying theoretical measure (i.e. "What is your theory about to correctly classify these datasets?
 What is your idea based on?").